gallenc/solent2Public/week1/maven-test-exercise/README.md

 maven stores all the dependencies it downloads in a file called .m2

-look in your C:\Users\ <your username>\ .m2 \repository folder and see if you can find the junit dependency
+look in your C:\Users\ {your username} \ .m2 \repository folder and see if you can find the junit dependency

 this has been downloaded automatically by maven from the central maven repository